AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/advanced-sql-exercises.md

     `Tables: aapl_historical_stock_price`

-15. What is the average number of days between booking and check-in dates per host in Airbnb.
+15. What is the average number of days between booking and check-in dates for AirBnB hosts?

     `Tables: airbnb_contacts`